 Senate Advances HAP-Supported Nurse Practitioner Bill

-Today, the Senate Consumer Protection and Professional Licensure Committee voted HAP-supported Senate Bill 25 out of committee by a vote of 13 to three.
+Today, the Senate Consumer Protection and Professional Licensure Committee voted HAP-supported Senate Bill 25 out of committee with two negative votes.
 Sponsored by Senator Camera Bartolotta (R-Washington), the bill allows certified nurse practitioners (CNP) to practice to the full scope of their license without the need for physician supervision after they have worked under such supervision for three years and 3,600 hours.

-HAP has developed a fact sheet on the legislation that includes the significant issues impacting access to care and increasing demand for services, including:
+HAP has developed a fact sheet on Senate Bill 25 that includes the significant issues impacting access to care and increasing demand for services, including: